znss1989/bdsa_python/README.md

-# Python Manual on Data Structures, Algorithms & Development
+# Python Manual on Basic Data Structures, Algorithms & Development

-This is Python manual (work in progress...) on basic data structures, common algorithms and development practice.
+This is Python manual (work in progress...) on basic data structures, common algorithms and development practices.